Please ensure Javascript is enabled for purposes of website accessibility

 If trying to sell a dishwasher privately is not your cup of tea, many secondhand appliance stores or other used appliance dealers would likely be willing to buy it from you in exchange for a small payment.
 You should expect to make little money from an outdated appliance, no matter how or where you sell it.
 Considering the machine’s condition and the years you’ve had can help you set a reasonable asking price.

-2. Donate Your Dishwasher
+2. Give It a Second Life: Donate Your Dishwasher

 According to the manufacturers polled by Consumer Reports, the average lifespan of a dishwasher is 10 years.
 There may be problems with the appliances during the first five years.
 So if you upgrade your machine after seven years, you’ll give away a device that could still be useful for another three or four years.
 Remember to mention that to the person receiving your generous donation.